kuangyh/JSONLite/README.md

     for x in json["foo"].arrayValue {
       // Note that x is AnyObject, you only wrap it to JSONLite when you need to.
-      // That doesn't add much key types but saves CPU.
+      // That doesn't add much key strokes but saves CPU.
     }
     for (key, value) in json["bar"].dictValue {
       // :-)